PGEHackathon/MITE/README.md

 By Wednesday June 25th at 9:30 pm each team must submit:

-* **Solution Table** - a .csv file with your predictions for the 10 preproduction wells.
+* **Solution Table** - a .csv file with your predictions for the 10 pre-production wells.
 The submitted file should follow the format of the provided template [solution.csv](https://github.com/PGEHackathon/mite/blob/main/resources/solution.csv) for automatic scoring.

     * the file must be named 'solution.csv' with final values in a commit and then pushed to Github for the automated scoring.

-* **Python Workflow and Associated Files** - commited to this repository with the workflow as a Jupyter Notebook .ipynb file along with all data files required to reproduce your team's solutions.
-The submitted workflow Jupyter Notebook should follow the format of the provided template [Hackathon_ProjectTemplate](https://github.com/PGEHackathon/mite/blob/main/resources/Hackathon_ProjectTemplate.ipynb) for enhanced workflow communication and code readibility.
+* **Python Workflow and Associated Files** - committed to this repository with the workflow as a Jupyter Notebook .ipynb file along with all data files required to reproduce your team's solutions.
+The submitted workflow Jupyter Notebook should follow the format of the provided template [Hackathon_ProjectTemplate](https://github.com/PGEHackathon/mite/blob/main/resources/Hackathon_ProjectTemplate.ipynb) for enhanced workflow communication and code 'read-ability'.

 * **Presentation** - a PowerPoint slide deck .PPTX file for your team's final presentation to our judges.
 The submitted presentation should follow the format of the provided example presentation [Hackathon_PresentationTemplate](https://github.com/PGEHackathon/mite/blob/main/resources/Hackathon_PresentationTemplate.pptx).

-The Workflow and Presentation submission templates are in the [resources respository](https://github.com/PGEHackathon/resources) and the results submission template is in this repository.
+The Workflow and Presentation submission templates are in the [resources repository](https://github.com/PGEHackathon/resources) and the results submission template is in this repository.

 #### Hackathon Schedule